Pesticide Notification in Schools (Parents Right to Know Act)

 Emergency Pesticide Applications

-In many cases, schools may prevent emergency pesticide applications by implementing IPM practices.
-The MDH encourages schools to use IPM practices to reduce pesticide use.
-At the same time, the MDH recognizes that there may be emergency situations which require schools to take immediate action to control pests that pose immediate health concerns.
-For example, bee and wasp stings have the potential to cause a life-threatening allergic reaction (e.g., anaphylactic shock) in some children.
-Other pests may pose immediate health concerns, depending on individual factors and conditions in schools.
-While emergency situations are rare, the MDH considers it prudent policy for schools to be able to respond to an immediate health threat in a timely manner.
+MDH recognizes that there may be emergency situations which require schools to take immediate action to control pests that pose immediate health concerns.
+For example, bee and wasp stings have the potential to cause a life-threatening allergic reaction (e.g., anaphylactic shock).
+While emergency situations are rare, MDH considers it prudent policy for schools to be able to respond to an immediate health threat in a timely manner.
 Therefore, a school principal or other person having general control and supervision of the school may take immediate action without prior notification if the situation constitutes an emergency.
 The MDH defines an emergency as a situation which poses an immediate threat to the health and safety of people on school property.
 Implementing IPM practices reduces the chance that schools will need to make emergency pesticide applications.

 Go to > top